Plexi09/Argus/README.md

 We welcome contributions from the community!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on our [GitHub repository](#).

+You can compile with this Maven goal: `mvn clean package`

 ---

 **Stay vigilant, moderators!** With Argus, maintaining a fair and enjoyable game environment on the Sunrise Network has never been easier.